weiss25r/Graph-algorithms-for-finding-the-cheapest-flight/README.md

-# Graph algorithms for finding the Cheapest Flight
+# Graph algorithms for finding the cheapest flight

 Project done for the "Algorithms laboratory" course, Bachelor Degree in Computer Science at University of Palermo.
 Team: Andrea Spinelli, Marco Valenti, Raffaele Terracino